-The FRUK team of experienced, dedicated and nurturing practitioners support the children to learn important life skills, nurture confidence, independence and resilience, and foster sensitivity to others and the environment.
+The FRUK team of experienced, dedicated and nurturing early years practitioners support the children to learn important life skills, nurture confidence, independence, resilience and foster sensitivity to others and the natural environment.

-Our team includes Early Years Teachers, SEN specialists, Outdoor Learning, Forest School practitioners, Permaculture, Horticulture, Arboriculture, Yoga, Mindfulness and Montessori are just some of the skills they collectively bring to FRUK that are helping us to shape and create our Forest School for East London’s urban kids.
+Our team includes Early Years Qualified Teachers, SEN specialists, Outdoor Learning & Forest School practitioners.
+Plus additional skills that include Permaculture, Horticulture, Arboriculture, Yoga, Mindfulness and Montessori Education are just some of the experiences the team collectively bring to FRUK that is helping us to shape and create our Forest School for East London’s urban kids.

 - Certificate and Diploma in Child Care and Education (NVQ) Level 2 or 3 as a minimum.